TylerBignell/LaTeX-AssignmentTemplate/README.md

 ## Acknowledgements

-This template was developed with the assistance of generative AI
+This template was developed with the assistance of generative AI.

 ---